 PureWow’s 10 Best Decluttering and Cleaning Tricks from the Past 10 Years

 On the surface, decluttering seems simple enough: Just get rid of the stuff you don’t need or want!
 Choose things that spark joy!
 But just like diet, exercise and finding a low-maintenance haircut that doesn’t make you look like the Crypt Keeper, there are plenty of ways to go about it.
 And not all of them will work for you.
 Over the past ten years, PureWow has written roughly 1,700 (!) stories on the topic, spanning from a quick tip to clean out your freezer to massive room-by-room breakdowns for tackling every square inch of your home.
-These are the tips we keep coming back to again and again when our lives get out of order.
+In honor of our 10th anniversary, here are the tips we keep coming back to again and again when our lives get out of order.

 1. Organize Your Closet by Occasion